Cloudzero/cloudzero-agent/helm/docs/deploy-validation.md

 ![Validator output](./assets/validator.png)

-### 1. Get the pod names for the deployment
+### 1. Get the pod status for the deployment

-To retrieve the pod names for the deployment, use the following command:
+To retrieve the pod status for the deployment, use the following command:

 ```sh
 kubectl -n cloudzero-agent get pods